-Consolidated after-tax pension expense, including settlement charges, recognized for the nonunion defined benefit pension plan totaled \$1.5 million, or \$0.06 per diluted share, and \$1.2 million, or \$0.05 per diluted share, for the three months ended March 31, 2018 and 2017, respectively.
+Consolidated after-tax pension expense, including settlement charges, recognized for the nonunion defined benefit pension plan totaled \$1.3 million, or \$0.05 per diluted share, and \$2.8 million, or \$0.11 per diluted share, for the three and six months ended June 30, 2018, respectively, compared to \$0.4 million, or \$0.01 per diluted share, and \$1.5 million, or \$0.06 per diluted share, for the three and six months ended June 30, 2017, respectively.
 These expenses include net periodic benefit costs (as detailed in Note F to our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q), including pension settlement charges due to lump-sum benefit distributions and an annuity contract purchase made by the plan in first quarter 2017.
 In October 2017, our Board of Directors adopted a resolution authorizing the execution of an amendment to terminate the nonunion defined benefit pension plan, and such amendment was executed in November 2017 with a termination date of December 31, 2017.
-The plan has filed for a determination letter from the Internal Revenue Service (the "IRS") regarding qualification of the plan termination.
-Following receipt of a favorable determination letter, benefit election forms will be provided to plan participants, and they will have an election window in which they can choose any form of payment charges related to the plan termination, including settlements for lump sum benefit distributions and the cost to purchase an annuity contract to settle the pension obligation related to benefits for which participants elect to defer payment until a later date, may occur in 2018.
-However, the timing of recognizing these settlements in our consolidated financial statements is highly dependent on when and if we receive the favorable determination letter from the IRS.
+The plan has filed for a determination letter from the

+Internal Revenue Service (the "IRS") regarding qualification of the plan termination.
+Following receipt of a favorable determination letter, benefit election forms will be provided to plan participants, and they will have an election window in which they can choose any form of payment allowed by the plan for immediate commencement of payment or defer payment until a later date.
+Based on currently available information provided by the plan's actuary, we estimate cash funding of approximately \$10.0 million and noncash pension settlement charges of approximately \$20.0 million in 2018 to terminate the plan, although there can be no assurances in this regard.
+The final pension settlement charges and the actual amount we will be required to contribute to the plan to fund benefit distributions in excess of plan assets cannot be determined at this time, as the actual amounts are dependent on various factors, including final benefit calculations, the benefit elections made by plan participants, interest rates, the value of plan assets, and the cost to purchase an annuity contract to settle the pension obligation related to benefits for which participants elect to defer payment until a later date.
+Although the timing of recognizing pension settlement charges related to plan termination and making contributions required to fund the plan upon termination are highly dependent on when and if we receive the favorable determination letter from the IRS, the settlements and contributions to the plan may occur in 2018.

 We expect to continue to recognize pension settlement expense related to the nonunion defined benefit pension plan, the amount of which will fluctuate based on the amount of lump-sum benefit distributions paid to participants, actual returns on plan assets, and changes in the discount rate used to remeasure the projected benefit obligation of the plan upon settlement.
-Total nonunion pension expense, including settlement, is estimated to be approximately \$2.0 million, or \$1.5 million after-tax, for the second quarter of 2018; however, settlement charges could be higher if eligible plan participants elect to receive a lump sum distribution of their pension benefit ahead of the plan termination.
+Total nonunion pension expense, including settlement, is estimated to be approximately \$2.0 million, or \$1.5 million after-tax, for the third quarter of 2018; however, settlement charges could be higher if eligible plan participants elect to receive a lump sum distribution of their pension benefit ahead of the plan termination.